Daniel Murphy (baseball): Personal life

 Daniel's younger brother, Jonathan, also played college baseball at Jacksonville University as an outfielder and was selected in the 19th round (580th overall) of the 2012 Major League Baseball draft by the Minnesota Twins.
 In August 2014, the Twins organization released Jonathan from the Cedar Rapids Kernels.

-In 2011, Murphy appeared with fellow Major Leaguers Shane Victorino and Clay Buchholz on a special Veterans Day episode of the ABC series Extreme Makeover: Home Edition.

 Murphy married his longtime girlfriend, Victoria "Tori" Ahern, on December 1, 2012, in Florida.
-The couple have three children; two sons and a daughter.
+The couple has two sons and a daughter.

-When Daniel Murphy took a three-day leave of absence from the team to attend the birth of his child, something guaranteed by the MLB collective bargaining agreement, he received heavy criticism from New York City radio commentators Boomer Esiason and Craig Carton on their show for doing so.
-While they were roundly criticized for their comments—including a statement by Mets manager Terry Collins where he told them to "look in the mirror"—Murphy himself said only that he was aware of the comments.
+When Murphy took a three-day leave of absence from the team to attend the birth of his child, he received heavy criticism from New York City radio commentators Boomer Esiason and Craig Carton on their show for doing so.
+While they were roundly criticized for their comments, including a statement by Mets manager Terry Collins where he told them to "look in the mirror," Murphy himself said only that he was aware of the comments.

+In 2011, Murphy and fellow major leaguers Shane Victorino and Clay Buchholz appeared on a special Veterans Day episode of the ABC television series Extreme Makeover: Home Edition.

 On June 9, 2014, Murphy was invited to speak at the Working Families Summit at the White House.

-In March 2015, Major League Ambassador for Inclusion, Billy Bean, visited the Mets spring training clubhouse.
+In March 2015, Major League Ambassador for Inclusion Billy Bean visited the Mets spring training clubhouse.
 Murphy, a devout Christian, made controversial comments when he remarked on Bean, who is gay: "I do disagree with the fact that Billy is a homosexual.
 That doesn't mean I can't still invest in him and get to know him" and "You can still accept them but I do disagree with the lifestyle, 100%."
 The next day Bean responded in an article on MLB.com, "I appreciate that Daniel spoke his truth.
 I really do.
 I was visiting his team, and a reporter asked his opinion about me.
 He was brave to share his feelings, and it made me want to work harder and be a better example that someday might allow him to view things from my perspective, if only for just a moment."
 Murphy announced the same day he would no longer talk to the media about his religious beliefs, and said he would "stick to baseball."